Racing on Highways

-To be legal, the drag race must take place on a racetrack or monitored drag strip.
-In Florida, racing on highways or any public traffic way is a criminal offense that comes with serious criminal penalties.
+In Florida, legal drag races must take place on a racetrack or monitored drag strip.
+Racing on highways or any public traffic way is a criminal offense that comes with serious criminal penalties.
 Because drag racing encourages motor vehicles to reach unsafe speeds, law enforcement officers aggressively target young people for illegal drag racing in Florida.

 Over the years, the Florida legislature has enacted ever-harsher penalties as a deterrent.
 The penalties are particularly harsh in Florida because the law enforcement officer might immediately arrest a person who has engaged in a race.

 The officer is also permitted to impound any motor vehicle that was used in unlawful racing for up to 30 days if the person who is arrested for racing is the registered owner or co-owner of the vehicle.

 According to the Annual Uniform Traffic Citation Report published by the Florida Department of Highway Safety and Motor Vehicles (DHSMV), in 2017, there were a total of 764 violations of s.
 316.191, F.S.
 During the fiscal year 2017-18, however, FDLE reported no arrests or convictions for a third or subsequent violation of s.
 316.191, F.S.

 If you were charged with racing on highways in under Florida Statute Section 316.191(2), then contact an experienced criminal defense attorney in Tampa, FL.

 The criminal defense attorneys at Sammis Law Firm represent clients charged with criminal traffic crimes including racing on highways under Florida Statute Section 316.191(2).